ginmenlopark/research/README.md

 + *DataEnvelopmentAnalysis*.
 Optimization of retail operations, from ISM270, taught at UCSC.
 + *Mapreduce_Big_Data*.
 AWS EMR, python mrjob, and other tools to harness cloud computing to solve big data problems.
 + *optimization_LP_NLP_CVX*.
 How to solve complex problems with math programming tools.
-+*python_pandas_kaggle*.
++ *python_pandas_kaggle*.
 Using ML tools from the python ecosystem to solve kaggle contest problems:  numpy, pandas, scikit-learn.
-+*R data analysis*.
++ *R data analysis*.
 Applying ML tools from the R ecosystem to all kinds of problems.
-+